lgi-devs/lgi/docs/guide.md

 To ease usage of such method, lgi avoids returning first boolean return.
 If C function returns `false` in this case, all other output arguments are returned as `nil`.
-This means that previous example should be instead written simply as:
+This means that previous example must be instead written simply as:

     local iter = model:get_iter_first()

-### 2.3.
+### 2.2.
 Callbacks

 When some GLib function or method requires callback argument, a Lua function should be provided (or userdata or table implementing